BrandonNNiles/Hashmap-Dictionary/readme.md

 ```
 Command          Arguments                      Description
 -------          ---------                      -----------
 /delete          [Word]                         Attempts to delete a word from the hashtable.
 /help            [None]                         Displays all commands available.
 /insert          [Word Definition]              Attempts to insert a definition to a word into the hash table.
 /quit            [None]                         Ends the process.
 /search          [Word]                         Searches for a definitinon in the hash table.
+/test            [None]                         Runs test cases.
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>